 Dental implants can be used to naturally replace missing teeth and provide long-term stability and oral health.
 Dr. Farzin also offers bone and gum grafting for patients with advanced periodontal disease.

 - Preventive Care: If caught early, your dentist can treat gingivitis with a thorough dental cleaning.
 Dr. Sarkarzadeh may also recommend an antibacterial mouth wash to help balance the oral cavity bacteria.
 Diligent at-home oral hygiene and regular dental cleanings can help prevent gum inflammation from becoming gum disease.
 Flossing before brushing your teeth will reduce problems like bleeding gums.

 - Scaling & Root Planing: Scaling & root planing is an intensive dental cleaning that removes bacteria from the root pockets in the gums.
 Using special tools, your dentist will scrape away plaque and tartar build-up and remove disease-causing bacteria.
 This deep cleaning method helps prevent the development of gum recession and tooth loss.

-- Gum Surgery: For patients with advanced periodontitis, Dr. Sarkarzadeh may recommend a local periodontist or oral surgeon for further advice on how to treat the effects of gum disease.
+- Gum Surgery: For patients with advanced periodontitis, Dr. Sarkarzadeh may recommend a local periodontist or oral surgeon for further advice on treating gum disease’s effects.
 He will do everything he can to restore health and function to your teeth and gums.
 Sometimes, removing damaged tissue and adding healthy tissue will help renew healthy gums.
 Our dentist will evaluate your gums to see if surgery suits your needs.

 Periodontal Therapy FAQs